 Being the internet geek that I am, I started out by doing some research on choosing diamonds – namely the 4 C’s.
-I also checked out several local forums for information on purchasing a diamond engagement ring before heading to the stores.
+I also checked out several local forums to get more information about buying a diamond engagement ring before heading to the stores.

 In the heart of Singapore’s famous shopping street, Orchard Road, I headed for the “jewelry street” at ION shopping mall.
 For people who had never been to Singapore, you need to know that this is a location where clusters of leading jewelry stores are located side by side.

 You can also get access to upmarket international stores like Tiffany & Co in the neighboring malls.
 The saying was: “If you can’t find a suitable diamond ring along the shopping belt, you probably can’t find one anywhere else in Singapore.”